 The Chief Judge shall have authority to reassign and assign cases among the various divisions of the Circuit and County Courts and their subdivisions, as well as between the County and Circuit Courts of the Ninth Judicial Circuit as may be appropriate.
-(07-85-21).

 Under the authority vested in the Chief Judge pursuant to Rule 2.215(b)(5) of the Florida Rules of Judicial Administration, various administrative orders and directives of the Chief Judge may be entered regarding the authority of the administrative judges to reassign cases.
-(07-85-21 with changes).
 A pending case is defined as one in which an information has been filed and the defendant has not been tried or sentenced.

 A. Felony cases: No other judge other than the Chief Judge, the administrative judges and the assigned first appearance judge as authorized by the Chief Judge from time to time shall have any authority to reassign any felony cases.
-If any judge, other than the Chief Judge, his designated administrative judges or his designated first appearance judge, has or shall reassign any felony case such reassignment shall be null and void and of no force and effect.
+If any judge, other than the Chief Judge, designated administrative judges or designated first appearance judge, has or shall reassign any felony case such reassignment shall be null and void and of no force and effect.
 Any such felony case so reassigned by any other judge shall not be considered reassigned and the Clerk shall not so reassign the case.
-(07-85-21 with changes).

 - 1. Felonies cases for the same defendant which are assigned to various felony divisions shall be reassigned to the division with the lowest case number without the approval of the Chief Judge or the Administrative Judge of the felony divisions. - 2.
-Individuals who are on felony probation, shall have new law violations reassigned to the division with the felony probation pending, without the approval of the Chief Judge or the Administrative Judge of the felony divisions. - 3.
-Before an information is filed, felony cases involving co-defendants shall have the co-defendants cases transferred to the division with the lower case number without the approval of the Chief Judge or
+Individuals who are on felony probation, shall have new law violations reassigned to the division with the felony probation pending, without the approval of the Chief Judge or the Administrative Judge of the felony divisions.

-- the Administrative Judge of the felony divisions.
-(07-97-52, par.
-3 is vacated). - 4.
+- 3. Before an information is filed, felony cases involving co-defendants shall have the co-defendants cases transferred to the division with the lower case number without the approval of the Chief Judge or the Administrative Judge of the felony divisions. - 4.
 New cases involving the defendant and other defendant(s) are not to be reassigned by virtue of this Order. - 5.
 In the rare event that cases involving co-defendants, filed in a single information, are assigned to more than one division (i.e., co-defendant A is assigned to division 10 and co-defendant B is assigned to division 12), the Clerk of Court shall assign that single case to the division to which co-defendant A is assigned.